comal21/Batch39-CKAD/Lab 7 : Resource Quota.md

 ```
 kubectl -n ns1 run pod3 --image nginx --port 80
 ```

-Try creating a new service by exposing the existing pod.
+Note: Error occurs which is the expected output as the request exceeds the quota limit Try creating a new service by exposing the existing pod.
 ```
 kubectl -n ns1 expose pod pod2 --name pod21-svc --port 80 --type NodePort
 ```
+Note: Error occurs which is the expected output as the request exceeds the quota limit

 ### Task 3: Creating Resource Quota and Constraining Hardware Resources